smrg-uob/Stepper-Control/readme.md

 # Note that the motor interface requires update ticks,
-# tgus can be done using a seperate clocking thread,
+# this can be done using a seperate clocking thread,
 # alternatively, the update_tick() method can be called from an existing clock loop.
 # Example for a dedicated thread: